Urban Kayak Design

 Here is Ana on the Passaic River in New Jersey – without the thigh-straps:

-Here is Ana on the Raritan River in New Jersey:
+Here is Ana on the Raritan River in New Jersey.
+Thigh straps are in the water:

 This boat is too heavy, and too slow, but it is safe, and comfortable.
 It has proven to be a good boat for the small rivers and lakes of Northern New Jersey.
 There are some fairly simple changes that could be made (in a factory – not by me) to create a much lighter kayak that would also be suitable for larger bodies of water.